charliejhadley/eng7218_data-science-for-healthcare-applications_bcu-masters/content/home/hero.md

   css_class: fullscreen
 ---

-*MINT123*
+*ENG7218*

 Describe your course in a few words here.
+Lots of words